 Pros of Whole House Water Filters ^

-They filter all the water that comes into the home, including the water we shower, bathe and brush our teeth.
+They filter all the water that comes into the home, including the water we use to shower, bathe and brush our teeth.

 Cons of Whole House Water Filters ^